-Chinese mystery snail is a freshwater aquatic snail.
+Chinese mystery snail (Black snail, Trapdoor snail) is the largest freshwater aquatic snail in BC that is native to many countries in Asia.
 It feeds on organic material and plankton at the bottom of still or slow-moving water bodies, such as lakes, ponds, and ditches.
-In areas where it is an established invasive species, it outcompetes native freshwater snails and can reproduce to very high densities.
+In areas where it is an established invasive species, it out-competes native freshwater snails and can reproduce to very high densities.
 Female snails can live up to five years, reproducing each year, and may produce up to 130 offspring at a time.

 How to Identify

 Chinese mystery snail has a very large, distinctive cone-shaped shell, up to 6.5 cm tall with 6-7 whorls.
 Juvenile snails are light brown while adults range from olive green to ruddy brown.
 This is the largest freshwater snail in BC.